AGA Gas Oven Burner Ignition or Flame Sensing Fault

 Possible Causes

-Blocked oven burner, Faulty oven thermocouple, Defective oven gas valve, Incorrect gas pressure or regulator fault
+Blocked oven burner, Faulty oven thermocouple, Defective oven gas valve, Incorrect gas pressure, or regulator fault.

 How to Fix / Troubleshooting

-Safety first: Turn off gas and power before removing oven panels.
+Safety first: Turn off the gas and power before removing oven panels.
 If you smell gas, ventilate and call a gas engineer immediately.

 • Observe ignition: Through the inspection window or with the base panel removed (if design allows), watch the burner during ignition.
 If it lights briefly then goes out, the flame sensor/thermocouple may be faulty.

-• Clean burner: Remove the oven base and burner (if accessible) and clean ports with a soft brush.
+• Clean burner: Remove the oven base and burner (if accessible) and clean the ports with a soft brush.
 Do not enlarge the ports.

 When to call a technician: Gas oven burner, thermocouple, and valve diagnosis must be performed by a qualified gas-safe engineer.